Difficult Conversations

 Key Ideas

-1. Safety is the condition for honesty
+1. Safety is the condition for useful candor

-2. Silence and force are warning signs
+2. Silence and force are symptoms, not personality labels

 Practical Takeaways

-• End with a specific commitment and follow-up date.
+7. 7.
+End with owner, action, standard, and follow-up date.

 How To Apply It

-Use this structure for a difficult conversation:
+Use this structure for a real difficult conversation:

 1. 1.
-Name the shared goal.
+Name the shared result.

 2. 2.
 Describe the facts.